 All forms are available electronically.
 See the appendices listing for these forms.
 (See Appendices 1 through 5 for the forms and instructions.)

-Agencies use FS Form 2958DO to establish the Head of Agency authority and to delegate designation authority.
+Federal entities use FS Form 2958DO to establish the Head of Federal Entity authority and to delegate designation authority.
 They use FS Form 210 series forms to designate individuals to perform specific disbursing-related functions.

-At the time of designation, the Agency should advise the Designees of their responsibilities as noted in applicable Treasury directives and outlined in the Fiscal Service Certifying Officer Training resource.
+At the time of designation, the federal entity should advise the Designees of their responsibilities as noted in applicable Treasury directives and outlined in the Fiscal Service Certifying Officer Training resource.

-Effective November 1, 2018, Designees, who process payment requests for agencies through Treasury, Fiscal Service, are required by Fiscal Service to complete the Fiscal Service Certifying Officer Training as part of each issuance of new or renewed credentials.
+Effective November 1, 2018, Designees, who process payment requests for federal entities through Treasury, Fiscal Service, are required by Fiscal Service to complete the Fiscal Service Certifying Officer Training as part of each issuance of new or renewed credentials.

 Fiscal Service uses FS Form 2958DO and FS Form 210 series forms as sources of sample signatures for signature validation.
 Fiscal Service stores optically scanned electronic images of sample signatures for use by all Treasury Financial Centers.
 Also, these forms may be used for manual validation of certifying signatures on payment schedules.

-Consequently, it is critically important that the submitting Agency accurately and completely fill in all applicable delegation and designation forms.
-Agencies must complete forms in the following manner:
+Consequently, it is critically important that the submitting federal entity accurately and completely fill in all applicable delegation and designation forms.
+Federal entities must complete forms in the following manner:

-Note: For Head of Agency delegations, agencies must submit FS Form 2958DO with a signed transmittal letter, bearing the official Agency seal, indicating that the individual is the Head of the Agency.
+Note: For Head of Federal Entity delegations, federal entities must submit FS Form 2958DO with a signed transmittal letter, bearing the official federal entity seal, indicating that the individual is the Head of the Federal Entity.

 On receipt, Fiscal Service verifies the delegation or designation.
 If the form is accepted, Fiscal Service:

-The Agency’s receipt of the completed form from Fiscal Service signifies Fiscal Service’s acceptance.
+The federal entity’s receipt of the completed form from Fiscal Service signifies Fiscal Service’s acceptance.
 After receiving the form, the delegator or designator should verify the contents of the photocopy returned by Fiscal Service against the retained photocopy to ensure that no alterations occurred.

-Fiscal Service returns FS Form 2958DOs that fail Fiscal Service verification to the submitting Agency with an explanation for the rejection.
+Fiscal Service returns FS Form 2958DOs that fail Fiscal Service verification to the submitting federal entity with an explanation for the rejection.

 For FS Form 210 series forms that are rejected, Fiscal Service returns a copy to the Designating Official, at the address provided in Section V, with a rejection label affixed to the back of the form and a rejection report explaining the reason for rejection.